 - Sociomics and data-intensive sociology of life sciences

 - OMICS and society

 - Social, legal, political science and ethics research on OMICS technologies and post-genomics medicine

-OMICS: A Journal of Integrative Biology is under the editorial leadership of Editor-in-Chief Vural Özdemir, MD, PhD, DABCP, McGill University, Montreal, Executive and Founding Editor Eugene Kolker, PhD, Seattle Children's, University of Washington, School of Medicine, and other leading investigators.
+OMICS: A Journal of Integrative Biology is under the editorial leadership of Editor-in-Chief Vural Özdemir, MD, PhD, DABCP, Associate Professor of Human Genetics and Independent Scholar, Turkey, and Founding Editor Eugene Kolker, PhD, Seattle Children's, University of Washington, School of Medicine, and other leading investigators.
 View the entire editorial board.